 PolicyPak: Manage and Lock down Java Site List Exceptions

 Hi.
-This is Jeremy Moskowitz, Group Policy MVP and Founder of PolicyPak Software.
+This is Jeremy Moskowitz, former Group Policy MVP and Founder of PolicyPak Software.
 In this video, we’re going to learn how to us PolicyPak to manage Java’s site exception list and lock it down so users can’t be naughty and work around your configured settings.

 I have two versions of Java here.
 I have a “Win7Computer-32” Java “Version 7,” and I have “Windows 8.1 U1 x64” machine running “Version 8.”
 You could do it any combination.
 I just happen to be showing this set off.